Multi-Channel Replay Speech Detection using Acoustic Maps: Experiments

 \subsection{Results}

-The results in Table~\ref{tab:resultsComplMicWise} shows that the proposed acoustic-map-based approach achieves diverse performance across microphone arrays.
+The results in Table~\ref{tab:resultsComplMicWise} show that the proposed acoustic-map-based approach achieves diverse performance across microphone arrays.
 Detection accuracy is clearly influenced by the number of microphones and array geometry: arrays with more microphones ($\mathrm{D}3$ and $\mathrm{D}4$) consistently yield lower \acp{EER} compared to $\mathrm{D}1$ and $\mathrm{D}2$.
 This trend is expected, as larger arrays provide richer spatial sampling of the sound field, improving the reliability of directional energy cues encoded in the acoustic maps.
 Compared to learning-based multichannel baselines, the proposed method does not uniformly outperform state-of-the-art approaches; however, from a model-complexity perspective, the proposed approach is highly efficient in terms of number of learnable parameters: with approximately $6$k parameters, it is significantly lighter than M-ALRAD ($\approx 300$k) and the \ac{ReMASC} \ac{CRNN} baseline ($ \approx 1$M).
 This supports the claim that acoustic maps, combined with a shallow CNN, offer a favorable trade-off between performance and computational cost.
 The results indicate that acoustic maps are informative for replay detection, but their effectiveness is constrained when spatial resolution is limited, as in small arrays.